haxetink/tink_onbuild/README.md

 ### Cache typed AST `-D tink_onbuild.cache_tast`

 Setting this define will make it so that any field's typed AST is cached.
+Normally, this in not required.
+If you do wish to access field expressions from type passes, turning on this flag may improve performance (it will however keep *all* decoded typed AST in memory).